 For watery hikes around York, you can follow one of its rivers.
 Both the Ouse and the Foss feature riverside paths that can take you from the city centre and out to more tranquil environments, such as the 30-acre Rowntree Park or the Fulford Cross Nature Reserve.
 Almost a tenth of the United Kingdom’s flower-rich ancient flood meadows are found in the city, while both the city’s rivers are inhabited by otters and water voles.

-Explore more of England: Browse the best Hikes in other regions.
+Explore more of Yorkshire And The Humber: Browse the best Hikes in other regions.